cognitedata/inso-bootstrap-cli/README.md

 ### Secure access management

-**Secure access management** requires connection of Azure AD (AAD) Groups to CDF Groups.
-User or app Authentication is provided by customers AAD and Authorization by CDF Groups.
+**Secure access management** requires connection of IdP Groups (most often Azure AD (AAD) groups) to CDF Groups.
+User or app Authentication is provided by customers IdP and Authorization by CDF Groups.
 CDF Groups are defined through capabilities and actions (like "Timeseries" capability with "Read/Write" actions).

 **Secure access management** related configuration targets:
-* CDF Groups and links to AAD Groups
+* CDF Groups and links to IdP Groups
-* AAD-owner responsibilities:
+* IdP-owner responsibilities:
-  * AAD Group creation
+  * IdP Group creation
-  * Service-principal (user and apps) creation and mapping to AAD Groups
+  * Service-principal (user and apps) creation and mapping to IdP Groups

 ### Data Sets